-The American Galvanizers Association’s (AGA) Galvanize the Future: An Edgar K Schutz Memorial Scholarship essay contest was developed to assist future specifiers with the rising cost of a college education.
+The American Galvanizers Associations (AGA) Galvanize the Future: A Richard L. Brooks Memorial Scholarship essay contest was developed to assist future specifiers with the rising cost of a college education.
 The scholarship is available to full- or part-time undergraduate or graduate students enrolled in an accredited college or university in North America studying architecture, civil engineering, structural engineering, construction management, material science, or a related field.

-Three scholarships are awarded annually ($2,500; $1,500; and $1,000) for the top essays submitted.
-The entry deadline for the current competition closed March 31, 2016 and winners will be announced in May.
+Two scholarships are awarded annually ($2,500 each) for the top essays submitted.
+The entry deadline for next year's competition will close March 31st, 2021 and winners will be announced May of 2021.

-- Who is eligible?
+1. Who is eligible?

-Any full- or part-time, undergraduate or graduate student of any age enrolled at an accredited college or university only in North America, during the 2015-2016 school year.
+Any full- or part-time, undergraduate or graduate student of any age enrolled at an accredited college or university only in North America, during the 2021-2022 school year.
 High school students are not eligible to enter this contest.
 Qualifying majors include architecture, civil engineering, structural engineering, construction management, material science, or other related field.

-- 1st Place – $2,500
+- TWO 1st Place winners $2,500 each

 Essays should be at least 1000 words, but should not exceed 2000 words.